This is for POWH Medical Services

 Service Type

-Our team includes six specialist doctors called rheumatologists and one doctor in training.
-Our rheumatologists are: Dr James Bertouch, Dr Arvin Damodaran, Dr Amel Katrib, A/Prof Anthony Sammel, Dr Hugh Caterson and Dr Pauline Habib.
+Our team includes five specialist doctors called rheumatologists and one doctor in training.
+Our rheumatologists are: Dr James Bertouch, Dr Arvin Damodaran, Dr Amel Katrib, A/Prof Anthony Sammel and Dr Hugh Caterson.

 We work closely with other medical and surgical services including renal medicine, ophthalmology, dermatology, immunology, respiratory, cardiology, orthopaedic and vascular surgery.